bologer/anycomment.io/readme.txt

 **Fixes:**

 * Added Russian translations for default sorting function
 * Fixed list-style issue on some websites
+* Logout link does not ask extra confirmation

 = 0.0.55 – 10.09.2018 =